wunderdogsw/clojureworkshop/README.md

          (fact actual => expected)))
 ```

+* We will be using both of these libraries throughout this tutorial

 ### Practice - Add midje test for core
 * Create a file `core_test.clj` under `test/shorturl`